 Black Resistance movements in Contemporary History

 This module will explore the contemporary history of Black social and political organisation and dissent in Africa and the diaspora.
-This will not cover national liberation movements but rather political organisations and individuals who have resisted white supremacy.

 African Political Thought

 This module will explore African political thought pre and post the period of decolonisation.
 We will explore political thought from within the continent as well as its influence from the diaspora.

 Financial literacy 101

 This is course designed to ameliorate financial literacy in the Black community.